-You can return the router to its factory settings.
-Use the end of a paper clip or some other similar object to press and hold the Restore Factory Settings button on the back of the router for at least 5 seconds.
-The router resets and returns to the factory settings.
-Your device returns to the factory configuration settings shown in the following table.
+You can return the router to its factory settings. the end of a paper clip or a similar object to press and hold the Reset button on the back of the router for at least 7.
+The router resets, and returns to the factory configuration settings shown in the following table.